gnolang/blog/posts/2025-04-29_why-gno/README.md

  - More and refinements to come in Gno2.

-These language innovations/extensions allow for safer multi-user application development where many users are collaboratively programming a single immortal communal program.
+These language innovations/extensions allow for safer multi-user application development where many users are collaboratively programming a single timeless (immortal) communal program.

 ## The Logoverse